Skip to main content

 The messy lesson: Meal prepping felt like an MMO crafting grind I didn’t have time for.
 So I simplified it to “real-life quick slots.”
 I pre-portioned almonds, baby carrots, and apple slices into small bags that I could grab instantly.
 No prep, no decision fatigue.
 I swapped my second energy drink for sparkling water with a splash of juice a placebo potion that felt special but didn’t nuke my sleep later.

 Level-up moment: When I started eating a handful of walnuts before a tournament, my sustained attention was noticeably better.
 I’d unknowingly patched a stat leak.
 Now I treat food as crafting materials: what buff do I need?
 Focus?
 Healthy fats.
 Stable energy?
 Complex carbs.
-It’s not about being a health paladin, it’s about being a smart alchemist.
+It’s not about being a health paladin; it’s about being a smart strategist.

 5. Sleep: The Save Point System